Nobody272/Melody-Maker/README.md

 For the most stable and latest version of the script, always download it from our [GitHub repository](https://github.com/Nobody272/Melody-Maker).
 We don't recommend downloading from the Fortitude website as it has issues causing crashes for a majority of users.

 **2. Which file should I download on the GitHub page?**
 Always download the file tagged as "latest."
 Generally, this will be the `Melody_Maker.luac` file, found in the "encrypted version."
-You can see an example in this image: (attach an image of where to find the latest version)

 **3. I downloaded the script but my game crashes.
 What should I do?**
 If you experience crashes, it's likely because you downloaded a broken, outdated version from the Fortitude website.
 Please make sure to download the script from our official [GitHub page](https://github.com/Nobody272/Melody-Maker) to avoid this issue.